 Recently, Dr. Angiolillo served as Study Chair for COG AALL07P4, “A Pilot Study of Intravenous EZN-2285 (SC-PEG E. coli L-asparaginase, IND# 100594; ASPARLAS) or Intravenous Oncaspar in the Treatment of Patients with High Risk Acute Lymphoblastic Leukemia.”
 Her work was pivotal to the recent FDA approval of ASPARLAS, an alternative to Oncaspar with improved biological properties.
 ASPARLAS is now approved as a component of a multi agent chemotherapeutic regimen for the treatment of acute lymphoblastic leukemia in pediatric and young adult patient’s age 1 month to 21 years, potentially having a major impact globally.

-Currently, she is the Chair of COG AALL0932, “Treatment of Patients with Newly Diagnosed Standard Risk B-Precursor Acute Lymphoblastic Leukemia (ALL) or Localized B-lineage Lymphoblastic Lymphoma (B-LLy).”
-The results of AALL0932 have recently become available and demonstrate outstanding outcomes.
+She also served as Chair of COG AALL0932, “Treatment of Patients with Newly Diagnosed Standard Risk B-Precursor Acute Lymphoblastic Leukemia (ALL) or Localized B-lineage Lymphoblastic Lymphoma (B-LLy).”
+The results of AALL0932 have become available and have demonstrated outstanding outcomes.